wesleyduff/Blog-and-Tutorials/README.md

 ```

 #### .then()
-Always returns a Promise, alows you to chain method calls.
+Always returns a Promise, allows you to chain method calls.

+Two parameters are optional but at least one has to be provided.
+The first parameter is a function that gets called when a promise has been resolved (successful).
+The second parameter is a function that gets called when a promise has been rejected (failure).
+By omitting the first parameter and passing in a **null** value, you can achieve the same effect as if you were catching the error with **.catch()**